So you want to become a better person. I’m a huge believer in a simple concept that can change your life: Who you have been is not who you have to be.

 Now you’re getting to the fun part.
-Defining your goals can — and really should be — one of the most pleasurable activities a man can engage in.
+Defining your goals can — and really should be — one of the most pleasurable activities a person can engage in.
 There’s something about the process of dreaming about the life you want — coupled with the electric tension of what you need to do to get there — that’s always really excited me.

 So fill up an entire page with what you want your life to be like.
 Don’t censor yourself.
 Any goal is totally fair game.
 Again, you’ll be amazed at how many of your “unreasonable” goals are totally attainable.

 Then, think about why you want to achieve these goals.
 For example, you might think you want to be rich, when in fact what you really want is lots of free time (which sometimes doesn’t require money at all).
 Or perhaps you want prestige, or recognition, or something else that money really can’t buy.
 Digging a bit deeper into the why of your list gives you a more nuanced understanding of your goals.
 You’ll probably find at least one of your goals is just a means to some other end.

 At the end of this exercise, you’ll have a list of goals you’d like to achieve, along with a more profound understanding of why these goals actually speak to you.